 Following brain surgery in January 2019 and six weeks of radiation treatment, I was determined to work my way back to one of my passions, road cycling.
 Always having a goal to motivate me and a love for bicycle touring, I found the Pacific Coast Bicycle Route and decided I would make the 1845-mile, soul-healing journey from Canada to Mexico.

-I grew up in Ohio and attended/graduated from Kent University with a BA in Geography/GIS.
+I grew up in Ohio and graduated from Kent State University with a BA in Geography/GIS.
 I have extensive experience in the environmental field, having worked for government agencies such as the USDA, NRCS, as well as, various conservation districts, watershed restoration programs, and Native tribes.
 Today, I live in Golden, Colorado where I run the day-to-day operations for the CEO and mastermind of an Equine Gestalt Therapy program.
-I also consider myself an artist, a writer, a world traveler, a certified Gestalt practitioner and a teacher of mindfulness.
+I also consider myself an artist, a writer, a world traveler.
+I am a certified Gestalt practitioner and a teacher of mindfulness as well.

 The tour was scheduled to set off in September 2020, but Covid-19 restrictions postponed the trip to 2021.
-With a new body and outlook on life, I am determined to complete the 1845-mile ride to prove that anything is possible and anyone can live a life unleashed.
+With unwavering determination, I completed the 1845-mile ride, proving to myself that anything is possible and anyone can live a limitless life…a life unleashed.
 What is your 1845-mile journey?

 Continue Following Risa’s Journey at www.featherandsagecoaching.com